vert-x3/vertx-tcp-eventbus-bridge/README.md

 	* headers: (Object, optional) Headers with JSON format.
 Value of string type is supported.
 	* body: (Object, optional) Message content in JSON format.
 	* address: (String, required) Destination address
 	* replyAddress: (String, optional) Address for replying to.
-If it's "#backtrack", then it will reply back to the request end.
+If it's TcpEventBusBridge.REPLY_BACKTRACK, then it will reply back to the request end.

 An example nodejs client is provided as an example using the same API as SockJS bridge e.g.: